INVESTMENT GUIDE

 What does "off-plan" mean in Brazil?

 In Brazil, off-plan properties are called "imóveis na planta" (properties on the blueprint).
-This means purchasing an apartment before or during construction, typically at 15-30% below market value.
-The buyer makes installment payments throughout the construction period, which usually lasts 24-36 months.
+This means purchasing an apartment before or during construction, with a payment schedule that usually follows the construction timeline.
+Any entry-price advantage depends on the project, contract, delivery stage, and comparable completed units.

-What is SPE and how does it protect buyers?
+What is SPE and what does it change for buyers?

 Do I need a mortgage to buy off-plan in Brazil?